Please refer to the summary box for product specific information displayed as X's in this document, for the card(s) you're considering.

 !
-This protection will not apply for cash withdrawals, money transfers or if you use your card to fund an account with a third party provider (like Paypal) and then pay for goods or services with that account.
+This protection will not apply for cash withdrawals, balance transfers or money transfers you ask us to make.
+This protection will also not apply if you use your card to fund an account with a third party provider (like Paypal) and then pay for goods or services with that account.
 Please ask us if you are unsure.

 You should tell us as soon as possible (using the details in “Our contact details” below) if a card is lost or stolen, or a card or your security details are misused (or you think they may be).
 If you later find the card, please destroy it.
-Section B10 explains when each of us will be liable if your card is used without your consent.
+Section B10 explains when you or we will be responsible if your card is used without your consent.